PennLINC/qsirecon/docs/models/mapmri.rst

 white matter metrics, indicating that white matter microstructure undergoes more significant age-related remodeling :cite:p:`bouhrara2023`.

-**Cross-Sectional vs. Longitudinal**: Most available lifespan MAP-MRI data are cross-sectional, comparing different age groups.
-These designs benefit from large N (e.g. N≈125–150) to map normative trends :cite:p:`bouhrara2019`, but they cannot distinguish cohort effects from true within-subject changes.
-Ongoing and future longitudinal studies (scanning the same individuals over time) are expected to validate these cross-sectional inferences – for instance, confirming that an individual's PA indeed declines and NG rises as they transition from mid-life to older age.
-Early longitudinal results (though scarce for MAP-MRI specifically) suggest the rates of change in MAP metrics could serve as personal "brain aging" markers, with faster NG increases or PA decreases potentially indicating accelerated microstructural aging.

 MAP-MRI Methodological Warnings and Caveats
 ===========================================